ajot/launchdarkly-resend-integration-example/README.md

 ## **Quick Intro**

 In this guide, we'll build a dynamic email marketing system that personalizes emails for different user segments.

-We'll use **Resend** to send emails, **LaunchDarkly** to control which users receive customized content using feature flags, and **SQLite** to store and manage user data.
+We'll use **[Resend](https://resend.com)** to send emails, **[LaunchDarkly](https://launchdarkly.com)** to control which users receive customized content using feature flags, and **SQLite** to store and manage user data.
 We'll also use `python-dotenv` to securely manage our environment variables, such as API keys.

+> 💡 What is Resend?
+Resend is a simple email API that makes it easy to send emails from your app.
+It's straightforward and developer-friendly, which is why we're using it here.

-> 💡 Even though we’re using Resend for sending emails and SQLite for data storage, the concepts and techniques in this guide can be easily adapted to other services such as SendGrid, Amazon SES, Supabase, or Firebase, depending on your existing infrastructure.
+> 💡 Even though we’re using Resend and SQLite in this guide, you can easily swap them out for other tools like SendGrid, Amazon SES, or Firebase if those fit your setup better.

 ---